What is dog dehydration?

 Any reduction in elasticity of your pet’s skin is known as a ‘skin tent’.
 Animals which are emaciated or obese often have mild ‘skin tent’.
 This does not necessarily mean they are dehydrated.
 This can be difficult to assess in older animals, those with thick or long-hair coats or breeds with excessive skin folds.

 How is dehydration in dogs treated?

-If you or your vet suspect your dog is dehydrated it’s likely your vet will carry out a full ‘head to toe’ examination.
-The purpose of this is to establish the severity of the dehydration and also identify the potential cause.
+If your vet suspects your dog is dehydrated it’s likely they will carry out a full ‘head to toe’ examination.
+The purpose of this is to establish the severity of the dehydration and identify the potential cause.
 The reason may be obvious, such an upset tummy or heat stroke.
 However, in other cases, you may just feel your pet is ‘not quite right’.
 It’s likely your vet will recommend some tests, such as blood samples, x-rays and ultrasound scans.

 A blood sample is a quick and easy way to clarify the severity of your pet’s dehydration and can help identify a cause and decide what treatment is needed.
 The blood is usually taken from a vein located in one of your pet’s front legs or a large vein in their neck called the jugular vein.
 A small patch of fur is often clipped to help the vet find the vein.
 If the sample is taken from a leg, a small bandage will usually be applied to stop any further bleeding.
 This bandage can usually be removed within a couple of hours.

 The most effective way of treating dehydration is to place the pet on a drip.
 This will replace any fluids already lost and also prevent further dehydration.

 An alternative method for rehydrating pets is administering fluid under their skin to form a ‘camel shaped’ hump.
 This fluid is then absorbed over a few hours.
 However, it’s less effective at correcting dehydration than a drip, and is only suitable for mild cases.